next-hat/nanocl/readme.md

 Built-in TLS and VPN, Nanocl ensures that your infrastructure is always secure, using the best security practices.</br>
 With logs, auto fail-over, automatic backups, and zero downtime, you can sleep while Nanocl takes care of your infrastructure.

-## Unleash Your Infrastructure

-Nanocl is the perfect solution for organizations that want to unleash their infrastructure.
-With its powerful features and ease of use, Nanocl is the future of container and virtual machine orchestration.

-## Free and Open Source with Commercial Support

-Nanocl is free and open source, making it accessible to everyone, whether you are in a home lab setup or a large enterprise.
-  If you need commercial support, you can purchase it through Next Hat company.

 ## Getting Started

 To get started with Nanocl, please refer to the [installation guide](https://docs.next-hat.com/docs/setups/nanocl) and [documentation](https://docs.next-hat.com/docs/references/nanocl/cli).
 If you need any assistance or have any questions, feel free to reach out to our community for support.
 You may also wanna take a look at our [tutorial](https://docs.next-hat.com/docs/guides/nanocl/get-started)